annaelecconte/F_P_California_Marketing/README.md

 the site it is important to have the same quality of the site as per requirements.

 2. SCOPE
-The document mainly targets the GUI testing, positive and negative testing, and validating data in report output as per Requirements Specifications provided by Client.
+The document mainly targets the GUI testing and validating data in report output as per Requirements Specifications provided by Client.
+2.1 Functions to be tested:

+● GUI
+● Search and Filters Logic
+● Performance
+2.2 Functions not to be tested.
+2.3.
+Not other than mentioned above in section 2.1.

 3. QUALITY OBJECTIVES
 A primary objective of testing is to: assure that the system meets the full requirements, including quality